HMS Thistle (1812): Service

 that they will be paid their respective proportions of prize money.')
 After the Battle of Lake Borgne, with Thistle, Herald, Pigmy and two bomb vessels, went up the Mississippi River to create a diversion.
-These latter five ships were to take part in the Attack on Fort St. Philip (1815).
-She returned to Great Britain after the end of the War of 1812, and was paid off on 7 August 1815.
+These latter five ships were to take part in the Bombardment of Fort St. Philip (1815).
+After the end of the War of 1812, she returned to Great Britain, arriving at Portsmouth on 30 May 1815.
+She was paid off on 7 August 1815.

 Thistle was recommissioned in May 1819, and was commanded by Lieutenant Robert Hagan, and deployed to the African station, under whose command he captured 40 sail of vessels and liberated 4000 slaves.
 She was broken up at Portsmouth in July 1823.